zackpelka/Rotate-Screen/README.md

 display_rotate=3

-This option will rotate the screen by 270 degrees, which is equivalent to rotating by 90 degrees right.
-Save and exit the file, then reboot your Raspberry Pi for the changes to take effect
+This option will rotate the screen by 270 degrees, equivalent to rotating by 90 degrees right.
+Save and exit the file, then reboot your Raspberry Pi for the changes to take effect.

 I hope this helps. 😊